 What is Eczema?

-Atopic dermatitis also known as atopic eczema or eczema is a type of dermatitis, an inflammatory, relapsing, non-contagious and itchy skin disorder.
+Atopic dermatitis is also known as atopic eczema or eczema is a type of dermatitis, an inflammatory, relapsing, non-contagious, and itchy skin disorder.
 It is often chronic in nature.

 Atopic dermatitis is a long-term skin disease.